ZXYamato/ZXYamato/README.md

 - 👋 Hi, I’m Matt Lowrey @ZXYamato
-- 👀 I’m interested in puzzle solving and game design
+- 👀 I’m interested in puzzle solving, game design, and C#/Java/SQL coding.
+Always eager to learn new languages & skills.
-- 🌱 I’m currently learning AWS, React, and Unreal Engine
+- 🌱 I’m currently learning AWS, React, and GameMaker 2D Engine
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me via LinkedIn (https://www.linkedin.com/in/matt-lowrey-4271961b5)